maguilar93/Rocket_Elevators_Controllers/README.md

 - Python
 - Node.js
+- C#

 ### Instructions

+#### C

+1.In order to use C#, you only need to comment and uncomment the 4 scenarios at the botton of the page, in the class Program. _Note that only one scenario can run at the time, this way the explanation in the console is easier to understand._

+#### Python and Javascript

 1. In order to use the Python and Javascript versions, it is important to create the two elevators with the main positions desired.